Statute of limitations: Germany

 In the civil code (Bürgerliches Gesetzbuch), the regular statute of limitations is three years (plus the time until the end of the calendar year); however, different terms between two and thirty years may apply in specific situations.
 For example, the term is only two years for claims for alleged defects of purchased goods, but 30 years for claims resulting from a court judgement (such as awarded damages).

 India

 The statute of limitations in India is defined by the Limitations Act, 1963.

 The statute of limitations for criminal offences is governed by Sec.
-468 of the Criminal Procedure Code.
+514 of the Bharatiya Nagarik Suraksha Sanhita, 2023 (erstwhile sec.
+468 of Code of Criminal Procedure, 1973).

 Indonesia

 The statutes of limitations in Indonesia are defined by articles 136-139 of Law No. 1 of 2023 on Criminal Code, and varies by type of crimes and ages of the perpetrators.
 According to article 136 of the Criminal Code, as well as article 7 and article 46 of Law No. 26 of 2000 on Human Rights Courts, the limits are as follows: